 Volunteers undertake practical habitat management work through the year, although the main focus is during autumn and winter, when scrub vegetation such as gorse and brambles, is removed from the grassy areas to improve the habitat.
-We normal have a bone-warming bonfire, sometimes with baked potatoes too!
+We normally have a bone-warming bonfire, sometimes with baked potatoes too!

-Other activities include litter picking and beach cleaning, but we also carry out wildlife monitoring and run guided walks to help us all to learn more about the Towans’ wildlife and history.
+We also carry out wildlife monitoring and run guided walks to help us all to learn more about the Towans’ wildlife and history.

 Save Our Sand

 Save Our Sand, an unregistered charity set up to monitor the condition of Hayle’s beaches, was brought under the management of the trustees of Friends of the Towans in 2021.

 It is now a working party of Friends of the Towans, and continues to organise monthly beach cleans from spring to early autumn, liaising with landowners from Hayle to Godrevy, and collating SOS on behalf of the Marine Conservation Society.

 The Save Our Sand website is being maintained for historical reference.
 See http://www.sos-hayle.org.uk/index.html